-With respect to shareholder issues, Hürriyet tries to adhere and pursue good practice as outlined by the CMB Principles.
+With respect to shareholder issues, Hürrivet tries to adhere and pursue good practice as outlined by the CMB Principles.
 A dividend policy has been established and voting rights are defined sufficiently.
 The company only has registered shares.
 The General Meeting follows principles ensuring fair and equitable treatment.
-A Shareholder Relations Department is present in order to maintain a continuous communication with shareholders.
-As Hürriyet is controlled by a majority shareholder with a family background, this shareholder structure could potentially harm interests of minority shareholders.
+A Shareholder Relations Department is present in order to maintain а continuous communication with shareholders.
+As Hürrivet is controlled by a majority shareholder with a family background, this shareholder structure could potentially harm interests of minority shareholders.
 The company has not implemented cumulative voting procedures yet, and shareholders are not able to appoint special auditors on their behalf.
+The advantages and disadvantages of this method are being assessed within the framework of regulatory developments.
 However, the company may consider granting this right to shareholders in the future.